sorinboia/nginx-experience-aws/guide/2intro.md

 ![c9disableiam](images/c9disableiam.png)

-To ensure temporary credentials aren't already in place we will also remove any existing credentials file:
+12. To ensure temporary credentials aren't already in place we will also remove any existing credentials file:

 ```sh
 rm -vf ${HOME}/.aws/credentials
 ```
-&nbsp;&nbsp;

-12. Validate the IAM role
+13. Validate the IAM role:

 Use the [GetCallerIdentity](https://docs.aws.amazon.com/cli/latest/reference/sts/get-caller-identity.html) CLI command to validate that the Cloud9 IDE is using the correct IAM role.

 ```